 Wellness spaces work best with a dedicated space for free movement (6-8 feet in diameter is a good baseline).
 This allows you to stretch your legs and have a good range of motion.

-A wellness room’s placement in the home can depend on your current household.
-If you’re a single person or empty nester, it might be central to your life – and you want it inside and among your everyday spaces.
-Within a more crowded home, you might want a more removed location.
+A wellness room’s ideal placement in the home can vary, depending on your current household.
+If you’re a single person or empty nester, it might be central to your life – and it might make sense to have it among your everyday spaces.
+If you’re living within a more crowded home, you might want a more removed location.

 Temperature, Air Quality and Materials: Health & Wellness Considerations